 Commissioner Bilas and all those (including Petitioners) who supported the August 30 Alternate Draft Decision requested hearings.
 The Commission, however, refused to conduct hearings.
 Instead, the Commission adopted the August 27 Draft Decision which stated:

 “[W]e do not intend to hold evidentiary hearings . . ..”
 (Emphasis added.)
+(Exhibit A at __.)

 This violates procedural due process and thus renders the Order unconstitutional.